-Grow with BIM Whether their small architecture practice has adopted Building Information Modeling (BIM) or not, most firm leaders understand that the BIM process has changed the way buildings are planned, designed, constructed, and operated.
-The impact of BIM on projects is measurable, with project timescales reduced by as much as 15 percent.1 But BIM also shows in the bottom lines of firms-helping them to grow and thrive.
-A report from McGraw-Hill Construction determined that 65 percent of architects using BIM found that it delivered a positive ROI, with high engagement with the process correlating with higher levels of return.2 But what is BIM?
+THE DEFINITIVE GUIDE TO Growing your architecture firm with BIM Grow with BIM Whether their architecture firm has adopted Building Information Modeling (BIM) or not, most firm leaders understand that the BIM process has changed the way buildings are planned, designed, constructed, and operated.
+The impact of BIM on projects is measurable, with project timescales reduced by as much as 15 percent.
+But BIM also shows in the bottom lines of firms-helping them to grow and thrive.
+A report from McGraw-Hill Construction determined that 65 percent of architects using BIM found that it delivered a positive ROI, with high engagement with the process correlating with higher levels of return.
+But what is BIM?
 With BIM, design teams develop an intelligent, 3D model of their project that lets them gain a deeper understanding of how a building will perform as they work.
 Architects and engineers who use BIM get more done in less time thanks to connected, interoperable workflows and more efficient analysis, collaboration, and visualization.
 In contrast, CAD-based 2D designs lack the intelligence that enables the efficiency and quality gains seen in the BIM process.
 Make BIM a catalyst for growth-and increased profitability.

-This guide takes you through the business benefits of BIM, showing how small firms like yours have turned new capabilities into opportunity.
+This guide takes you through the business benefits of BIM, showing how firms like yours have turned new capabilities into opportunity.
 You'll learn about the ways that BIM can make your business stronger and more competitive.
-Saxon, Richard G., Growth Through BIM, Construction Industry Council, 2013 McGraw-Hill Construction, SmartMarket Report: The Business Value of BIM in North America.
-2012
+INTRODUCTION